 - Let the board straight run for a couple of meters with a flat base

-- Then turning the board back up the hill on the heel edge, until you are in the side slip position
+- Then turn the board back up the hill on the heel edge until you are in the side slip position

 - Starting on the heel edge, turn the board all the way down the hill to the fall line.